 Graduating from Vancouver Island University with a Bachelor of Business Administration, Onkar knew he wanted to make an impact and help people manage and protect their financial well being and has been doing so for the past six years as a financial advisor.
 He currently volunteers as the Treasurer of the Birdcage Toastmasters Club, board member of the Victoria Chalk Festival, member of the Victoria Chamber of Commerce, and VP of Membership for Victoria AM Association

 Kelly is principal and owner of Landworks Consultants Inc., a land-use and community-planning consulting firm.
 Kelly currently volunteers for Habitat for Humanity, the Victoria Guitar Society, Victoria Film Festival, the Belfry Theatre, Victoria Jazz Society, the Blues Bash and Symphony Splash.
 Her passions include being outdoors, travelling, reading, live music and theatre, culinary adventures, and change.

 Paul Green is the Product Manager for CanAssist at the University of Victoria.
-With a background in electrical design and specialising in power electronics he is charged with understanding the needs of the marketplace and assessment and articulation of the value to key stakeholders associated with projects.
+With a background in electrical design and specializing in power electronics, he is charged with understanding the needs of the marketplace and the assessment and articulation of the value to key stakeholders associated with projects.
 Paul has a passion for developing innovative technologies that aim to improve the well-being, quality of life and independence for people across the disability spectrum.
 He is passionate about cycling, good coffee, and family.